-Unless otherwise provided in the resolution of the Board designating a committee, the act of a majority of any committee shall be the act of the committee.
+Unless otherwise provided in the resolution of the Board establishing a committee, a majority of any committee's membership shall constitute a quorum for the transaction of business.
 All committee members, and the President of the Corporation, shall be notified in advance of all meetings of the committee.

-SECTION I. RULES
+SECTION I. RULES AND CONDUCT OF MEETINGS

+The bylaw provisions which govern meetings, action without meetings, notice and waiver of notice, and quorum and voting requirements of the Board shall also apply to committees of the Board with corporate authority and their members as well.
 Each committee may adopt rules for its own government not inconsistent with these bylaws or with rules adopted by the Board.